 - Blend sauce and mascarpone or cream cheese together for a quick fruit dip or the start of a great fruit pizza.

-- Add fresh herbs such as thyme and rosemary for a glaze on roasted chicken or pork.
+- Add fresh herbs such as thyme and rosemary and serve warm as a glaze over roasted chicken or pork.

 - Substitute frozen sauce for a quick smoothie.

 - Freeze for a clean popsicle.
 Add whole fruit to mix it up.

 - Peach margaritas